How our SSI Cable Technology improves your music...

 The Morrow Audio Design:

 Morrow Audio signal cables use ONLY solid core wire, NEVER stranded.
+This is the first "S" in our technology.
 We eliminate all stranded wire distortion effects by using only solid core wire.
 You will hear much more information in your music that was lost from the smearing effect that stranded wire produces.

 Some of our models contain multiple runs of wire.
 They are mono strands, individually insulated from each other.
 In the case of our MA2 Reference interconnect, these multiple runs yield a more detailed sound.
 The speaker cables, out of power handling necessity, also contain these multiple runs of wire.